hpi-swa-teaching/Koans/src/Koans.package/KoanAboutCollections.class/README.md

-This chapter teaches you what a Collection is, what some of the most important types of collections are and the differences between those types.
+This chapter teaches you what a Collection is, about some of its most important kinds, and the differences between them.